atul15anand/stock-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a finance tracker app created by Bharat Kumar for self purpose only.

 Things you may want to cover:

-* Ruby version
+* Ruby version:2.7.0

-* System dependencies
+* System dependencies: ubuntu 18.04(It will be also available on heroku)

-* Configuration
+* Configuration: none

-* Database creation
+* Database creation: automatic

-* Database initialization
+* Database initialization: none

-* How to run the test suite
+* How to run the test suite: rails server

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: none

 * ...